Deeshai/HummingBird-master/README.md

 * [ ] When a network request is sent, user sees an [indeterminate progress indicator](http://guides.codepath.com/android/Handling-ProgressBars#progress-within-actionbar)
 * [ ] User can **"reply" to any tweet on their home timeline**
   * [ ] The user that wrote the original tweet is automatically "@" replied in compose
-* [ ] User can click on a tweet to be **taken to a "detail view"** of that tweet
+* [x] User can click on a tweet to be **taken to a "detail view"** of that tweet
  * [ ] User can take favorite (and unfavorite) or retweet actions on a tweet
 * [ ] User can see embedded image media within the tweet item in list or detail view.
+* [ ] User can view following / followers list through the profile of a user
 * [ ] Compose activity is replaced with a modal compose overlay.
 * [ ] User can **click a link within a tweet body** on tweet details view.
 The click will launch the web browser with relevant page opened.
-* [ ] Used Parcelable instead of Serializable leveraging the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler) when passing data between activities.
+* [x] Used Parcelable instead of Serializable leveraging the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler) when passing data between activities.
 * [ ] Replaced all icon drawables and other static image assets with [vector drawables](http://guides.codepath.com/android/Drawables#vector-drawables) where appropriate.
-* [ ] User can view following / followers list through the profile of a user
-* [ ] Apply the popular Butterknife annotation library to reduce view boilerplate.
+* [x] Apply the popular Butterknife annotation library to reduce view boilerplate.
 * [ ] Implement collapse scrolling effects on the Twitter profile view using `CoordinatorLayout`.
 * [ ] User can **open the twitter app offline and see last loaded tweets**.
 Persisted in SQLite tweets are refreshed on every application launch.
 While "live data" is displayed when app can get it from Twitter API, it is also saved for use in an offline mode.